Top Characteristics of Great B2B Marketing Consultants

 - Timeliness: on-time for meetings, create status reports, invoice as agreed upon.

 - Attention to detail: catch and fix typos and errors before sending work (even drafts) to client for reviews.

 - Preparedness: research the client’s business, learn the apps and tools that the client uses, use correct product names, acronyms, etc.

-These are some of the characteristics that make a top marketing contractor.
-They’re what we look for when we hire contractors at Aventi Group, and what our clients have come to depend on.
-Stay tuned for Part II of this series.
+These are some of the characteristics that make a top b2b marketing consultant.
+They’re what we look for when we hire b2b marketing consultants at Aventi Group, and what our clients have come to depend on.
+Stay tuned for Part II of this blog series.